 With the world becoming smaller through increased travel, there’s never been a better time than now to tap into the growing taxi business market.
 While some might say that it’s a congested market already, innovative start-ups like Uber and J21 have proven that there’s still plenty of room for players with creative, disruptive and value-adding ideas for the taxi business.

-If you have an idea for a taxi start up and don’t know where to start, or have started but unsure about you plan, then read on as we give you the five crucial elements that each business plan needs to have in order to ensure success in your future endeavours.
+If you have an idea for a taxi startup and don’t know where to start, or have started but unsure about you plan, then read on as we give you the five crucial elements of a taxi startup business plan in order to ensure success in your future endeavours.

 This is the part of the business plan where you explain, using researched facts, the strategy you have for selling your idea to the market.
 Remember, consumers are inundated by brands trying to sell them products and services all the time, so your selling strategy should be convincing enough for them to consciously choose your company over your competitors.
 Honesty, candour, creativity and innovation are some of the key characteristics that you need to employ in order to achieve success in this regard.

 Lastly, no business plan is complete without taking stock of who the business competitors are.
-While you might think that you’re the only one to have come up with your unique business idea, you’d be surprised to find that there are existing businesses that are either doing exactly what you’re doing or offering something similar.
-“Your job is to assess your competition’s strengths and weaknesses, while identifying the unique selling proposition which will enable you to compete with them,” says Fabien, director and founder of GREENR.CAB.
+While you might think that you’re the only one to have come up with your unique taxi startup idea, you’d be surprised to find that there are existing businesses that are either doing exactly what you’re doing or offering something similar.